top of page

 CT and CC technologies are compatible with fracked gas.
 Image credit: Duke Energy, “IRP Load Growth Fact Sheet”

-The “Rally Against the Duke Energy Carbon Plan” featured speeches from Dr. Crystal Cavalier-Keck from 7 Directions of Service, the Raging Grannies, Caroline Armijo of The Lilies Project, Rania Masri from NC Environmental Justice Network, and Bobby Jones of Down East Coal Ash.
+The “Rally Against the Duke Energy Carbon Plan” featured speeches from Dr. Crystal Cavalier-Keck from 7 Directions of Service, Caroline Armijo of The Lilies Project, Bobby Jones of Down East Coal Ash, and others.
 The event was MC-ed by Karen Bearden from 350 Triangle.

 "The Dan and Roanoke River watersheds are the only places on earth where you can find the Roanoke Logperch and James Spinymussel,” said Cavalier-Keck.
 “These and other endemic species will cease to exist if we don’t protect them from harm like Duke’s proposed methane-fracked gas build outs in Rockingham, Caswell, and Person Counties.”